MichaelTen/slp-div-bot/README.md

 ## WARNING:
 This bot was written in a few hours.
 There are no tests and it has not been certified to work correctly.
 Do not use tokens of value with this bot.
 I take no responsiblity for any lost funds of any kind.

-Also note this project is written in Javascript using npm packages which should be consider insecure.
+Also note this project is written in Javascript using npm packages which should be considered insecure.

 ## DEMO:
 There is a demo bot running at [@slp_div_bot](https://telegram.me/@slp_div_bot)